Diamond Cutting and Gemstone Lapidary

 Marking

-Once the final shape is determined, the diamond is marked either with ink, or with a laser to indicate where the diamond is to be sawed or cleaved (the process of dividing the stone into separate parts.
+Once the final shape is determined, the diamond is carefully marked with either ink or a laser to indicate where it will be sawn or cleaved—a precise process used to divide the stone into separate parts.

 Laser Sawing

-After the sawing or cleaving process the diamond is reviewed in planning and marking to check the results of procedures.
-Then is it passed on to the next process of girdling/bruting.
+After the sawing or cleaving process, the diamond undergoes a thorough review in the planning and marking stage to assess the accuracy and quality of the cuts.
+Once approved, it moves on to the next step: girdling or bruting.

 Blocking